Oracle SELECT DISTINCT

 Note that if you want to apply the DISTINCT to some columns, while skipping other columns, you should use the GROUP BY clause instead.

-In this tutorial, you have learned how to use the SELECT DISTINCT statement to get unique data based on one or more columns.
+• Use the SELECT DISTINCT operator to get unique values based on one or more columns.

 Was this tutorial helpful?